 - Always follow the outdoor access rules and never picnic on private property without permission.

 - Follow the country code and pick up after yourself, leaving your picnic spot how you found it.

-- Remember to always close gates behind you when picnicking in the countryside.
+- Remember to always close the gates behind you when picnicking in the countryside.

 - NEVER LITTER!